tim-taylor/evobee/doc/markdown/evobee-install.md

 If all worked well, the evobee executable file should now be found
 in the build directory.

-Note for Linux users: should you ever need to do a completely fresh build of the system, there is a script in the `build` folder
+> Note for Linux users: should you ever need to do a completely fresh build of the system, there is a bash script named `clean` in the `build` folder, which can be run before repeating the steps listed above.

 ## To compile the documentation